 An implantable cardioverter-defibrillator (ICD) is a device that is placed inside your body.
-It is most often used in people who are at risk for sudden death because there heart function is so poor, or they have had dangerous heart rhythms before.
+It is most often used in people who are at risk for sudden death because their heart function is so poor, or they have had dangerous heart rhythms before.

 - The ICD is implanted underneath the skin of your upper chest or abdomen.

 - Wires are attached that go into or near the heart.